 If you’re looking to start a successful managed service provider (MSP) business, you’re in the right place!
-This guide will look at how to set up and scale a managed services business, including the process of getting started, how to level up fast in the MSP world, and the technology, tools, and strategy that could help make all the difference when you’re starting out.
+This guide will explore how to set up and scale a managed services business, including the process of getting started, how to grow quickly in the MSP world, and the technology, tools, and strategies that could make all the difference when you’re starting out.

-The managed service industry is set to grow by a CAGR of 11.7% through 2025, showing its huge potential as a growth industry.
-To get your slice of the pie, here are some of the first items on your to-do list.
+The managed service industry is set to grow by a CAGR of 11.7% through 2025, showing its significant potential as a growth industry.
+To get your piece of the pie, here are some of the first items on your to-do list.

 MSP business checklist

 What are you bringing to the table as a Managed Services Provider?
 Most new MSPs have a background in IT and technology, so what are your differentiators?
-This could be anything from data science to cloud engineering, or from cybersecurity chops to hardware prowess.
-Outside of IT itself, what other skills do you or your partners have that will make setting up a business easier?
-We’re talking about the more business-oriented know-how such as accounting and finance, or marketing and sales.
+This could be anything from data science to cloud engineering or from cybersecurity expertise to hardware skills.
+Beyond IT, what other abilities do you or your partners have that will make setting up a business easier?
+Consider the more business-oriented know-how, such as accounting and finance, or marketing and sales.
 These will all be invaluable, especially as you get started.

-Some MSPs prefer to niche up early, choosing a particular industry or segment that they will focus on for their client base.
-Others like to keep their options open, looking for clients from a wide range of business types.
+Some MSPs prefer to specialize early, choosing a particular industry or segment to focus on for their client base.
+Others keep their options open, seeking clients from a wide range of business types.
 There’s no right answer, and both can create successful business models, but it’s definitely worth having the conversation at the start.

-If you choose to focus on a specific niche, you will want to be able to establish yourself as experts in that industry.
+If you choose to focus on a specific niche, you will want to establish yourself as an expert in that industry.
 If not, then your expertise will be linked to your IT and technical skills alone.

-Don’t forget to think about the size of the businesses that you want to go after.
-It might feel amazing to snag a huge client, but will you have time to diversify and avoid having all of your eggs in one basket with this approach?
+Don’t forget to consider the size of the businesses you want to target.
+While it might feel great to secure a large client, will you have time to diversify and avoid putting all your eggs in one basket with this approach?
 It might make more sense to look for a few smaller clients, especially at the start.

-Knowing your costs, and preparing for them in advance might be the single most important piece of advice.
-It will help you with raising initial funds, setting fair prices for your services, and deciding how and when to scale.
+Knowing your costs and preparing for them in advance might be the single most important piece of advice.
+It will help you raise initial funds, set fair prices for your services, and decide how and when to scale.

-When it comes to initial costs, many MSPs are bootstrapped from the beginning, slowly building up the hardware and the people they need as they start bringing in clients, so don’t be afraid if you don’t have a large amount of initial money to put into the business.
-However, there are a few initial costs that you will need to factor in, depending on how you’re going to run your business.
-Think about the following questions.
+When it comes to initial costs, many MSPs start with minimal resources, slowly building up the hardware and the people they need as they begin bringing in clients, so don’t worry if you don’t have a large amount of initial money to invest in the business.
+However, there are a few initial costs that you will need to factor in, depending on how you plan to run your business.
+Consider the following questions:

-Now that you know what your costs are, it’s time to think about how you’re going to charge your clients.
-There are a number of different methods for this, from per-device pricing, per-user-pricing, per-technician pricing, tiered pricing bundles for different services, or a break/fix model where each item will cost a different amount depending on what the customer needs.
+Now that you know your costs, it’s time to think about how you’re going to charge your clients.
+There are several different methods for this, from per-device pricing, per-user pricing, per-technician pricing, tiered pricing bundles for different services, or a break/fix model where each item will cost a different amount depending on what the customer needs.

-At Atera, we were the trailblazers of the per-technician pricing model, the first to offer our RMM and PSA solution per-technician, no matter how many endpoints that technician was serving.
-Our opinion was, and always will be, that an MSP shouldn’t be punished for their own success!
+At Atera, we pioneered the per-technician pricing model, offering our RMM and PSA solution per technician, regardless of how many endpoints that technician was serving.
+Our belief was, and always will be, that an MSP shouldn’t be penalized for their own success!offering our RMM and PSA solution per technician, regardless of how many endpoints that technician was serving.
+Our belief was, and always will be, that an MSP shouldn’t be penalized for their own success!

-At the start, MSPs are often pushed to drop their pricing to get new clients, and with expensive software requirements, this can be impossible to sustain.
-Of course, you should remember that as an MSP, you are being paid for your expertise and insight, and this is a high-value service on the table, so don’t undervalue yourself!
-However, we have seen how the per-technician pricing that we offer can help our MSPs to hit the ground running towards a profit.
+At the start, MSPs are often pressured to drop their pricing to attract new clients, but with expensive software requirements, this can be difficult to sustain.
+Remember that as an MSP, you are being paid for your expertise and insight, and this is a high-value service, so don’t undervalue yourself!
+However, we have seen how the per-technician pricing that we offer can help our MSPs start strong on the path to profitability.

-It’s also important to think about a pricing model that gives you transparency and stability.
+It’s also important to think about a pricing model that offers transparency and stability.
 If you can get your clients onto a fixed monthly retainer cost, this will always be easier to forecast than a break/fix model, for example.

-How will you be finding your first clients?
-Down the road, you probably hope that word of mouth and client referrals help you source new business, but at the start – it can be hard to get that all-important first bite.
+How will you find your first clients?
+Down the road, you’ll probably hope that word of mouth and client referrals will help you source new business, but at the start – it can be hard to get that all-important first bite.
 Again, there is no ‘one right answer’ here.

-We have MSP customers who pounded the pavement with flyers, used cold calls and emails, set up websites or Google ad campaigns, or utilized LinkedIn and other social media.
-It can help to join a local business owners’ group, or even a specific MSP peer group of other early stage MSPs.
-Consider reaching out to a not-for-profit or a charity who you can offer discounted prices to, in return for a strong testimonial.
+We have MSP customers who distributed flyers, used cold calls and emails, set up websites or Google ad campaigns, or leveraged LinkedIn and other social media.
+It can help to join a local business owners’ group or even a specific MSP peer group of other early stage MSPs.
+Consider reaching out to a not-for-profit or a charity where you can offer discounted prices in return for a strong testimonial.

 Create a powerful elevator pitch and an email that clearly explains your value, and make sure to talk to people openly about what you do.
 You never know who could become a great connection or could pass on your name.

 Once you have your first clients, now you need to take the next step, and shift from being a run of the mill managed service provider, to being a successful MSP.
 But what’s the difference?
-Here are 3 things that we think help to tell these two groups apart.
+But what’s the difference?
+Here are 3 key factors that we think set these two groups apart.

 Your services will only be as good as the software you use.
 Start-up essentials are: